 Both AAnP and rhodopsin genes were abundant in Organic Lake (Figure 4A).
-AAnP was linked to Roseobacter clade Alphaproteobacteria (Table 2), consistent with the known metabolic potential of R. tolerans from Ekho Lake that produces BchlA (Labrenz et al., 1999).
+AAnP genes were linked to Roseobacter clade Alphaproteobacteria (Table 2), consistent with the known metabolic potential of R. tolerans from Ekho Lake which produces BchlA (Labrenz et al., 1999).
 Organic Lake rhodopsins were associated with all the dominant Organic Lake aerobic heterotrophic lineages.
 Phylogenetic analysis revealed six well-supported Organic Lake rhodopsin groups (Figure S7).
-All groups had an L or M residue corresponding to position 105 in the SAR86 PR denoting tuning to surface green light (Man et al., 2003; Gomez-Consarnau et al., 2007), which is characteristic of oceanic coastal samples (Rusch et al., 2007).
+All groups had an L or M residue corresponding to position 105 in the SAR86 PR, denoting tuning to surface green light (Man et al., 2003; Gomez-Consarnau et al., 2007), and a characteristic of oceanic coastal samples (Rusch et al., 2007).
 Four of the groups clustered with homologs of genera detected in the lake, namely Marinobacter, Psychroflexus, Octadecabacter and “Candidatus Aquiluna” (Figure S7, Table S4).
-In the SAL-R group, Xanthorhodopsin originates from the sphingomonad Salinibacterruber (Balashov et al., 2005).
-It is therefore likely thatSphingobacteria(Table S4) are the likely origin of the SAL-R group.
-The most abundant group, OL-R1 (Figure S7), had no close homologs from GENBANK but it was abundant on the 3.0 µm fraction and has a distribution suggesting it originates from member of theRoseobacterclade (*link to scaffoldsto establish taxonomic origin definitively).
+In the SAL-R group, Xanthorhodopsin originates from the sphingomonad Salinibacter ruber (Balashov et al., 2005).
+It is therefore likely that Sphingobacteria (Table S4) are the likely origin of the SAL-R group.
+The most abundant group, OL-R1 (Figure S7), had no close homologs from GENBANK but it was abundant on the 3.0 µm fraction and has a distribution (Figure 4A) suggesting it originates from member of the Roseobacter clade (*link to scaffoldsto establish taxonomic origin definitively).

 (Table comparing frequencies of rhodopsin, AAnP, DMSP lyases and Dmd genes to other marine environments).

-The abundance of photoheterotrophic potential in abundantOrganic Lake bacteria suggests an important role for light-driven energy generation.
-The contribution of photoheterotrophic processes to the carbon budget is difficult to infer from genetic potential alone as little is known about how expression of these genes is regulated.
-In this context it was noted that the abundance of AAnP and PR containing bacteria was the same between winter and summer in the Artic (*Cottrell et al., 2009), and in R. tolerans, BchlA was expressed when grown in the dark but inhibited by continuous dim light (Labrenz et al., 1999).It is possible that in Organic Lake the apparent negative balance in carbon conversion potentialcould be augmented by photoheterotrophy.
-In particular, the Organic Lake Psychroflexus could play a particular role as it has a PR related to Dokdonia that was shown to function under C-limitation (Gómez-Consarnau et al., 2007.
+The contribution of light-driven energy generation processes to the carbon budget is difficult to infer from genetic potential alone.
+For example, the abundance of AAnP and PR genes in Arctic bacteria has been reported to be the same in winter and summer (*Cottrell et al., 2009), and BchlA in R. tolerans was shown to be expressed in cells grown in the dark but inhibited by continuous dim light (Labrenz et al., 1999).
+However, it is possible that the apparent negative balance in carbon conversion potential could be augmented by photoheterotrophy performed by bacterial groups that are abundant in Organic Lake.
+In particular, the Organic Lake Psychroflexus could play a particular role as it has a PR related to Dokdonia that was shown to function under C-limitation (Gómez-Consarnau et al., 2007).

-Predominance of regeneration in the nitrogen cycling
+Regeneration is predominant in the nitrogen cycling

-N cyclingpotential throughout the lake profile was dominated by assimilation and mineralization/uptake pathways (Figure 4B) linked to Proteobacteria (Table 2, Figure S6).
+N cycling potential throughout the lake was dominated by assimilation and mineralization/uptake pathways (Figure 4B) linked to Proteobacteria (Table 2, Figure S6).
 Assimilatory nitrite reductase was not abundant but genes involved in reduced N uptake were (Figure S6B).
-The presence of glutamate dehydrogenase genes indicated the potential for mineralization to ammonia, and also, by functioning in reverse,amechanism for ammonium uptake (*ref).
+The presence of glutamate dehydrogenase genes indicated the potential for mineralization to ammonia, and also, by functioning in reverse, a mechanism for ammonium uptake (*ref).
 The high ammonia concentration in the deep zone would result from a higher rate of mineralization than assimilation (Table 2, Figure S6B).
-In addition, a capacity for dissimilatory nitrate reduction to ammonia (DNRA) waslinked toSphingobacteria and other anaerobic bacteria (Table 2, Figure S6B), and Stickland fermentation (*figure) to Clostridia.
+In addition, a capacity for dissimilatory nitrate reduction to ammonia (DNRA) was linked to Sphingobacteria and other anaerobic bacteria (Table 2, Figure S6B), and Stickland fermentation (*figure) to Clostridia.